SckyzO/docker-octoprint/README.md

 ## Todo

 List of news features

-[] Integrate Cura Engine in last version with python 3 support [] Add support of plugins directly when run container
+- [ ] Integrate Cura Engine in last version with python 3 support
+- [ ] Add plugins support with Docker env